-- The “http-equiv” tag / property basically defines what type of header we are setting.
-In this case, we are giving it a value of “refresh”.
+- The “http-equiv” tag defines what type of header we are setting.
+In this case, we gave it the value “refresh”.

-- The content of the page WILL display before the refresh takes place.
+- The content of the page WILL be displayed before the refresh takes place.

 Redirect using PHP.

 If you are OK with the user seeing the content of the page, then you can use the following example:

 //Set Refresh header using PHP. header( "refresh:5;url=https://thisinterestsme.com/code" ); //Print out some content for example purposes. echo 'This is the content.';